Rocketloop/ml-classification-demos/README.md

 We included reduced data sets in the `data_files` folder to compare training times.
 The files were created using the `datasplitter.py`, a small script which splits a dataset into a 1/4 train set and 3/4 test set.
 It may be a bit buggy so verify the outcome manually if you want to use it.
 Usage: Change the value for `file` to the file you want to split.
 Change the value for `filee` to the file you want to store the train data in.
 Change the value for `fileee` to the file you want to store the test data in.

 ## Additional info
+* We already implemented the svm classifier but it got deactivated for performance reson.
+If you want to use the svm you simply have to remove the commented sections in the main method regarding svm.
+You should be aware that you either have to use a powerful machine or use a smaller dataset otherwise it takes a very long time for the process to complete.
-`classifier.ipynb` is not up to date.
+* `classifier.ipynb` is not up to date.
 Feel free to use it but expect it not to work properly.